7 Unbelievable Secrets of Aircraft Carriers in the World

 - Escort carriers: Escort carriers are smaller and slower, they allow few aircraft to land and takeoff.
 For example HMS Audacity (D10)

-- Merchant aircraft carriers : These are bulk cargo ships with flight deck on its top.
-For example M/V Rapana,by Britain during first world war for carrying grains and oil tanks.
+- Merchant aircraft carriers: These are bulk cargo ships with a flight deck on its top.
+For example M/V Rapana, by Britain during first world war for carrying grains and oil tanks.

-- Light aircraft carriers : These aircraft carriers are fastest but smaller in size and carry few aircraft’s.
+- Light aircraft carriers: These aircraft carriers are fastest but smaller in size and carry few aircraft.

 3. Identification Symbols of Aircraft Carriers

 Most of you don’t know that aircraft carriers type and mission are identified by hull numbers and symbols.
-For example hull symbol CVN stands for nuclear-powered aircraft carrier.
-United States aircraft carrier Nimitz has hull number CVN-68 which is a nuclear powered aircraft carrier.
+For example, hull symbol CVN stands for a nuclear-powered aircraft carrier.
+United States aircraft carrier Nimitz has hull number CVN-68 which is a nuclear-powered aircraft carrier.
 Same as rest of the existing aircraft carriers.
 Check the pdf for name of aircraft carriers, type and their hull numbers.

 4. Largest Aircraft Carrier

 US Nimitz class aircraft carriers with CATOBAR configuration are the world’s largest aircraft carriers with 333 meters length.
-United States have 10 Nimitz class world’s largest aircraft carriers.
-These are fleeting carriers, which are faster and larger in space for aircraft’s.
+The United States has 10 Nimitz class world’s largest aircraft carriers.
+These are fleeting carriers, which are faster and larger in space for aircraft.